 Today call me rinsed.
-In fact, I’m pleased to report that as of this moment, my laundry regularly survives all six of our wash cycles.
+In fact, I’m pleased to report that as of this moment, my laundry regularly makes it through all six of our wash cycles.
 (Yes, Mom.
 I’m proud of me, too.)
 I realize this feat may be difficult for people to appreciate, but thorough rinsing is not a foregone conclusion when I’m the laundress in question.
 Even more noteworthy is the fact that my current well-washed status coincides with the approach of Super Bowl XLV.
 (I think XLV means forty-five.
 But Roman numerals are a bit baffling.)

 I began to foam at the knees.